 If your website frequently experiences high traffic volumes, a site built using a website builder may slow down significantly, if not crash.
 This can drive away potential customers and you'll obviously lose conversions.

 A custom ecommerce site, however, can be designed to better accommodate user traffic of this capacity.
 Your developer can design your custom commerce site to sustain heavy traffic, allowing it to perform as it should and continue providing the ideal user experience.
 This will also impact your overall SEO.
 You need your platform to quickly load and function well no matter how much volume you experience.
 Only a custom designer can ensure this outcome.

 Scalability and speed.

 Perhaps your traffic hasn’t reached insurmountable volumes yet, but is that something you anticipate in the coming months?
 Or perhaps you expect to significantly increase your site’s content load by offering more products?
 What does the future of your ecommerce look like; will it grow?

 In either case, you may need a site with the scalability to grow as your business does.
 As such, your site will be able to maintain ideal page loading times, which can play a significant role in encouraging customers to stay on your site and start making those purchases.

 Reduce bounce rate, increase conversions.
+Better profitability and SEO.

 While website builders seem to be getting better and better these days, they’re not known for offering the best user experience.
 For instance, website builders often provide little room to customize the user experience you provide and, as such, stand apart from your competitors.